khodgins/BioinformaticsWorkshopMonash2021/Topic_7/readme.md

 ```

 You've done it!
 We have a VCF.
-Tomorrow we will fliter this file and use it for some analyses.
+The later tutorials in this series use this vcf for downstream analysis.
+Unfortunately we do not have time to complete them this year during the workshop.

 ### Coding challenge
 * Use command line tools to extract a list of all the samples in your VCF file, from the vcf file itself.
-They should be one name per line.
+There should be one name per line.
 * Take the original vcf file produced and create a vcf of only high biallelic SNPs for ANN samples.
 * Use bcftools to filter your vcf file and select for sites with alternate allele frequencies > 0.01, including multi-allelic sites.